Michaelpalacce/.dotfiles/README.md

 curl -o- https://raw.githubusercontent.com/Michaelpalacce/.dotfiles/master/setup.sh | bash
 ```

+### Minimal Version

+- TBD: Create a minimal version to setup JUST neovim for ubuntu

 ### What is `stow`?

 `stow` is a symlink manager that allows us to create symlinks based on folders.